anabrid/the-analog-thing-docs/_build/html/_sources/rst/computing_elements/THAT_elements/passive_elements.rst.txt

 ------

 There are six free diodes on each THat, four standard diodes and two Z-diodes.
-Diodes can for example be used to generate stabilzed sinus fuctions.
+Diodes can for example be used to generate stabilzed sinus functions.